 The relationship between money, income and prices has been a subject of discussion among economists for a long time.
-Specifically, the role of money in determination of income and prices has been debated extensively over the decades.
-According to the classicists, the increase in money stock shifts the aggregate demand upwards without affecting the supply side (Ackley, 2007).
-This increment in money supply leads to increase in price level which just offsets the increase in nominal money, leaving the real money stock unchanged.
+Specifically, the role of money in determination of income and prices has been being debated extensively over the decades.
+According to the classicists, the increase in money stock shifts up the aggregate demand without affecting the supply side (Ackley, 2007).
+This increment on money supply leads to increase in price level which just offsets the increase in nominal money, leaving the real money stock unchanged.
 Money, then, is completely neutral in the classical economy, real output, income and other real variables are completely left unchanged by change in the money supply (Branson, 2005).

 Keynesians held the view that money does not play an active role in determining income and prices.
-They stress on the direction of causation running from income to money without any feedback (Coddington, 1976).
-According to their view, changes in the stock of money supply affects the interest rate and hence investment and consumption.
+They stress on that the direction of causation runs from income to money without any feedback (Al-Jarrah, 1996).
+According to their view changes in the stock of money supply affects the interest rate and hence investment and consumption (Salih, 2013; Coddington, 1976).
 The effect goes through the income at last.
 They say changes in the stock of money supply affects income only indirectly (Shapiro, 2001).
 Accordingly, changes in income cause changes in the stock of money supply through change in the demand for money, given sticky interest rates (Branson, 2005).
 This indicates a unidirectional causality from income to money supply.
 Similarly, according to the Keynesians, prices are determined by the demand and supply forces.
-From Keynesian point of view, inflation as a real phenomenon, is caused mainly by real factors (Blinder, 1988).
-The Keynesian economists negate the role of money in the price change.
-They are of the view that changes in prices are mainly due to structural factors.
+In Keynesian point of view, inflation as a real phenomenon caused mainly by real factors (Al-Jarrah, 1996; Blinder, 1988).
+The Keynesians economists negate the role of money in the price change.
+They are of the view that changes in prices are mainly due to structural factors (Ahmad, Asad and Hussian, 2008).

-Contrary to the Keynesians, the Monetarists led by Milton Friedman faithfully claim that money supply plays an active role in determining income and prices (Laidler, 1981).
-This indicates that both income and prices are mainly caused by changes in the stock of money supply in the short-run.
+Contrary to the Keynesians, The Monetarists led by Milton Friedman faithfully claim that money supply plays an active role in determining income and prices (Salih, 2013; Laidler, 1981).
+This indicates that both income and prices are mainly caused by changes in the stock of money supply in the short-run (Froyen, 2014).
 Monetarists believe that the direction of causation runs from money to income without any feedback only in the short-run and the inflation is a monetary phenomenon in that changes in money supply cause changes of prices in both short-run as well as long-run (Mayer, 1975).
 In clear notation, the monetarists' proposition suggests that there is a unidirectional causality from money supply to income and a unidirectional causality from money supply to prices.

 The new classical point of view totally ignored the association between money supply and income in both long-run and short-run because of rational expectation hypothesis (Froyen, 2014).
-Rather the overall effect of change in money supply remains only in price level (Maddock & Carter, 1982).
-Their view coincides with the classical view.
+Rather the overall effect of change in money supply remains only on price level (Maddock & Carter, 1982).
+Their view coincides the view of classical.

-The new Keynesians are giving the strong microeconomic foundation to the Keynesian system.
-So, their views support the Keynesian view of indirect association between money supply, income and price (Gordon, 1990).
-But they are not as rigid as Keynesians to believe the effectiveness of monetary policy (Froyen, 2014).
+The new Keynesian are giving the strong microeconomic foundation to the Keynesian system (Froyen, 2014).
+So, they are in the supporting view to the Keynesian view of indirect association between money supply, income and price (Gordon, 1990).
+But they are not so much rigid like the early Keynesian to believe the effectiveness of monetary policy (Froyen, 2014).